Jean-Marc Petroff: Arrest, imprisonment and involvement in the four deaths

-Regarding Poulet-Dachary's death, one of the two members of the FN's Service d'ordre contacted a police officer from the Intelligence Service whom he knew.
-The latter listened to his listener's statements and opened a murder investigation.
-When he investigated Petroff, he noticed that he was behaving in a very suspicious way: he said he had not killed the day after the murder, and six days later he turned up to establish an alibi, in which he said he had spent the evening with two lesbians.
-The two young women were re-interviewed, but this time denied having spent the evening with Petroff on the night of the crime.
-The suspect therefore no longer had an alibi.
+One of the two members of the FN's Service d'ordre contacted a police officer he knew from the Intelligence Service regarding Poulet-Dachary's death.
+Based on his statements, the officer opened a murder investigation.
+Petroff behaved suspiciously during the investigation: he said he had not killed the day after the murder, and six days later he turned up to establish an alibi, in which he said he had spent the evening with two lesbians.
+The two young women were re-interviewed, and this time denied having spent the evening with Petroff on the night of the crime, removing Petroff's alibi.

 On 13 September, Petroff was taken into police custody for the murder of Poulet-Dachary.
-At first, he denied being behind the crime, but was confronted with the retractions of the two lesbians.
+At first, he denied being behind the crime, but was confronted with the retracted alibi from the two women.
 After several hearings, Petroff admitted that he had made a diversion to the victim's house to meet her.
-He said that he had been invited by Poulet-Dachary, but that the latter had reproached him for having seen the two lesbians while they were on the stairs.
+He said that he had been invited by Poulet-Dachary, but that the latter had reproached him for having seen the two women while they were on the stairs.
 Petroff then said that he had pushed Poulet-Dachary over the railing of the stairs.
 When asked where Poulet-Dachary was, Petroff replied that he was to his right.
 The lieutenant then told him that the victim must have been on his left if he had fallen.
 Petroff became confused and decided to retract his statement.
 On 14 September, Petroff was charged with 'assault and battery resulting in death without intent to kill' and returned to Toulon prison.